About Rife Magazine

 Rife Magazine is an online magazine that supports young people to have their voices heard.

-- We’ve paid and trained over 30 content creators who all now work in the creative industries, where they offer fresh ideas that are creating change
+- We’ve paid and trained 35 content creators who all now work in the creative industries, where they offer fresh ideas that are creating change

 - We’ve reached over 8,000 young people through workshops and events that have been created in partnership with schools and youth organisations and run by Rife peer mentors